myracheng/myracheng.github.io/index.md

 ---
 <img class="profile-picture" src="imgs/me3.jpeg">

 I am a final-year PhD candidate in Computer Science in the Stanford NLP group.
 My research interest is in building language technologies that promote human agency and wellbeing.
-I develop computational methods for understanding and improving how people use LLMs, especially in subjective, high-stakes domains.
+Drawing on insights from linguistics and psychology, I develop computational methods for understanding and improving how people use LLMs, especially in subjective, high-stakes domains.
 I am advised by <a href="https://web.stanford.edu/~jurafsky">Dan Jurafsky</a> and supported by the Knight-Hennessy Scholarship and the NSF Graduate Research Fellowship.

 ### Contact